Yevgeny Primakov Jr.: Early life

+Career

-Journalistic career
+Journalistic career (2000-2017)

-Some time he worked on radio Echo of Moscow, in TASS, in the magazine Kommersant-Money, published in the Obshchaya Gazeta newspaper.
+For some time Primakov worked in radio Echo of Moscow, in TASS, in the magazine Kommersant-Money, published in the Obshchaya Gazeta newspaper.

-He has been working on television since 2002.
+He has worked in television since 2002.
 Initially, he worked on the TVS channel as a military correspondent of the "News" and "Results" programs.
 He was among the journalists of the TV channel covering the Iraq War and worked as a correspondent in Israel and Iraq.

-In May 2003, he left TVC and started working for NTV.
+In May 2003, he left TVS and started working for NTV.
 He made stories for the programs "Today", "Country and the World" and "Profession is Reporter".
 From 2003 to 2005, he worked most often in Moscow, rarely—special forces in the Middle East.
-He covered the terrorist attack at the rock festival "Wings" in July 2003.
+He covered the terrorist attack at the "Wings" rock festival in July 2003.
 While working at NTV as a correspondent he worked on business trips in Israel, Palestine, Afghanistan, Pakistan, Libya and Iraq.
 During his missions to Israel and Palestine, he covered the terrorist acts of Palestinian extremist organizations in Israeli cities.

 From 2005 to 2007 he was the Chief of the Middle East Bureau of NTV.
-In his reports, he covered the 2006 Lebanon War in Lebanon in the war zone and in Israel.
-Also during the work on NTV covered the events in the Gaza Strip (Gaza–Israel conflict), in the West Bank of the Jordan river.
+In his reports, he covered the 2006 Lebanon War in the war zone and in Israel.
+Also during the work on NTV he covered the events in the Gaza Strip (Gaza–Israel conflict) and on the West Bank.
 Repeatedly worked in a combat zone.
 For the organization of the evacuation of Russian citizens from the Gaza strip in the summer of 2007 during the coup carried out by Hamas, he was awarded the medal of the EMERCOM and UNHCR "Member of the Emergency Humanitarian Operation."
 He resigned from NTV in June 2007.

 From autumn 2007 to October 2011, he was a correspondent of the Directorate of information programs of Channel One Russia (TV programs: "News", "Time" and "Other News").
 From April 2008 to January 2011, he was the head of the Channel One bureau in Israel.
 In particular, as an employee of the TV company he worked on business trips in Libya during the Battle of Tripoli in the summer of 2011.

-From 2011 to 2014 he worked in the office of the United Nations High Commissioner for refugees in Turkey and Jordan.
+From 2011 to 2014 he worked in the office of the United Nations High Commissioner for Refugees in Turkey and Jordan.

 From March 2015, he was the author and host of the program "International Review" on TV channel Russia 24.

-Political career
+Political career (2017-2020)

-On March 20, 2017, Yevgeny Primakov was approved as a member of the Civic Chamber from 2017 to 2020 by the presidential quota.
+On March 20, 2017, Primakov was approved as a member of the Civic Chamber from 2017 to 2020 by the presidential quota.

 In May 2017, he became an adviser to the Chairman of the State Duma Vyacheslav Volodin on international issues and humanitarian projects.

 In 2018, he was a trustee of the Russian presidential candidate Vladimir Putin.